sunny525s/Regularization/README.md

   <img src="early_stopping.png" width="400">
 </p>

 **Figure 7:** _Early Stopping.
 Training loss continues to decrease, but validation loss begins to rise, indicating overfitting.
-Training should be stopped at the point where validation loss is minimized._ [Julien Despois, 2018, https://hackernoon.com/memorizing-is-not-learning-6-tricks-to-prevent-overfitting-in-machine-learning-820b091dc42]
+Training should be stopped at the point where validation loss is minimized._ ([Julien Despois, 2018](https://hackernoon.com/memorizing-is-not-learning-6-tricks-to-prevent-overfitting-in-machine-learning-820b091dc42))

----

 ### Other Regularization Strategies